 The construction of the shoe and the leather quality is what distinguishes a cheap shoes from an expensive shoe.
 Here are a few things to look for when buying dress shoes:

-- Look for real leather.
-Good leather will develop character over time, mould itself to your feet after every use and have a beautiful patina.
+- Look for quality leather.
+Good leather like smooth calfskin will develop character over time, mould itself to your feet after every use and have a beautiful patina.
 In simple terms, leather is like wine, it gets better with age.
 Leather has a grading system, depending from which part of the animal it comes from.
 The hierarchy is counted in grades.
 Full Grain (Grade 1) > Top Grain (Grade 2) > Genuine Leather (Grade 3) > Belly Leather (Grade 4) > Bonded Leather (Ungraded).
 For a detailed explanation on this, read this amazing article by Hugo Jacomet.

 - The quality of the stitching.
 What did we say when we discussed how to buy your first suit?
 It also applies here.
 Look for little details, such as inconsistencies in the stitching that reveal cheap craftsmanship.